talj1/learn-merit/docs/unity-and-cs/unity-and-cs.md

 permalink: /docs/unity-cs/
 ---

-# Web Development Basics
+# Not Web Development Basics

-Here are some tutorials about Unity and C# made by the talented Dallin.
-{: .fs-6 .fw-300 }
+A quick start to Unity!